UMUC CyberSecurity Degrees and Certificates

-- Build needed credentials: Prepare for a career in an industry where 76 percent of cyber security jobs require a college degree.2
+- Build needed credentials: Prepare for a career in an industry where 84 percent of cyber security jobs require at least a bachelor's degree.2

-- Maximize your military and veterans benefits: UMUC advisors can help you maximize military benefits, including tuition assistance, GI Bill benefits and more.
+- Maximize your military and veterans benefits: UMUC advisors can help you maximize military benefits, including tuition assistance, GI Bill®3 benefits and more.